 Ask students to define what they consider to be gambling.
 Share the gambling commission definition.

-Gambling vocabulary

-Work in pairs to think of words you might associate with gambling and record.
+Gambling vocabulary Work in pairs to think of words you might associate words you might associate with gambling and record.

-What is meant by safer gambling?
+What is meant by responsible gambling?
+Is there such a thing as responsible gambling?